superhuit-agency/wp-cli-acf-json/README.md

 superhuit-ch/wp-cli-acf-json
 ============================

+⚠️ NOTICE: this repo is not actively updated so it might not be compatible with newer versions of ACF.
+We welcome PRs if you want to fix it though.

 Easily import JSON, compatible with ACF v5.6.9+ and the [Synchronized JSON](https://www.advancedcustomfields.com/resources/synchronized-json/) feature.

 Use case: when we deploy a new version of a site, we don't want to go on the admin of the production site and manually sync the "available for sync" fields.